- This event has passed.

 However, now the Chingay Parade has become the largest street performance and parade in Asia.
 Its route stretches from the F1 Pit Building, then goes around the rear of the Singapore Flyer and towards the NS Square, which is the floating platform in Marina Bay.

-Chingay 2020 is based on the theme of Colours in Harmony, reflecting Singapore’s multiculturalism and diversity.
-Some 6,000 performers will volunteer to participate in the People’s Parade.
+Chingay 2020 was based on the theme of Colours in Harmony, reflecting Singapore’s multiculturalism and diversity.
+Some 6,000 performers volunteered to participate in the People’s Parade.